campfireunion/docs/docs/1.0/creator-tools/tutorials/creating-eye-targets.md

 ![Prop with temporary eye target](https://www.flipsidexr.com/files/docs/graphics/prop-temp-eye-target.png)

-You're now ready to save your scene and rebuild your set bundle for use in Flipside Studio.
+You're now ready to save your scene and rebuild your set bundle for use in Flipside.

 See the [[Creator Tools / References / Custom Components / EyeTarget]] references for information about each of the **EyeTarget** component's settings and capabilities.